botlabio/deny-hosting-IP/README.md

 ### getting started

+1) Install mysql

+    sudo aptitude upgrade
+    sudo apt-get update
+    sudo apt-get install mysql-server

+2) Install prips

+    sudo apt-get prips

-1) copy the cidr.txt file in to your /tmp folder (so mysql can access it later)
+3) copy the cidr.txt file in to your /tmp folder (so mysql can access it later)

+    curl https://raw.githubusercontent.com/botlabio/deny-hosting-IP/master/cidr.txt > /tmp/cidr.txt

-2) run the command to expand the CIDR notation to invididual IP addresses:
+4) run the command to expand the CIDR notation to invididual IP addresses:

+    cd /tmp
     while read CIDR; do prips "$CIDR" >> ip.txt; done <cidr.txt

-3) login to mysql and excecute the following commands to create a database with one table:
+5) login to mysql and excecute the following commands to create a database with one table:

     CREATE DATABASE hosting_ip;
     USE hosting_ip;